 Organizations are not just looking at the physical wellness of employees but also mental and emotional wellness.

-HRBPs need to drive such wellness programs across the workforce, ensure maximum participation, and track their effectiveness.
+HRBPs must drive such wellness programs across the workforce, ensure maximum participation, and track their effectiveness.

-The new work paradigm of the HRBPs requires new skills that they need to master to be able to perform their roles effectively.
+The HRBP’s new work paradigm requires skills to be mastered to perform its roles effectively.

 A few of these new skills are listed below:

-Since they might be the first port of call for employees facing issues in using the new digital HR tools.
+They might be the first port of call for employees facing issues with the new digital HR tools.

-Therefore, they should be in a position to help them with basic queries.
+Therefore, they should be able to help them with basic queries.

-Also, the large–scale adoption of digital HR tools will result in huge amounts of HR-related data.
+Also, the significant–scale adoption of digital HR tools will result in vast amounts of HR-related data.

 Hence, HRBPs need to analyze and make sense of this data; and generate meaningful insights from it that can serve as inputs for decision-making.

-HR-related decisions are likely to more data-driven than ever before.
+HR-related decisions are likely to be more data-driven than ever before.

 In this dynamic work environment, HRBPs are required to be much more creative and come up with out-of-the-box solutions, especially around employee engagement and well-being.